terrycojones/open-it-later/README.md

 You can change the minimum and maximum wait times (`TC.minWait` and `TC.minWait`) in background.js

+The extension only operates when you have more than one tab open.
+Otherwise, killing the only existing tab will close the browser.

 Look at the console log for the extension background page to see when URLs you try to open will actually be opened.
 To see the console, go to `chrome://extensions` and click the `_generated_background_page.html` link